 The Feel of the Warhost

-For the tabletop, I want the Broken Warhost to feel both desperate and dangerous.
+On the tabletop, I want the Broken Warhost to feel both desperate and dangerous.

 The riders are the hard edge of the force.
 They are the last of Byland’s scouts and outriders, now turned into elite hunters.
 They know the tracks, river crossings, ruined farms, and broken roads better than anyone.
-They can strike quickly and hit weak points, then pull back before the enemy can pin them down, but they can also hold their own in a straight-up fight.

 Around them are the Broken Fyrd.
-These are farmers, smiths, herdsmen, and local fighters who once answered their lord’s shield call.
+Farmers, smiths, herdsmen, and local fighters who once answered their lord’s shield call.
 Now they fight because there is no one else left.
-Some are armoured.
-Some are not.
-Some still carry proper weapons, while others have taken whatever they could find.

-Then there are the foreign sellswords.
+The foreign sellswords bring something different again.
 I like the idea that not everyone fighting for Byland is actually from Byland.
-Some have come for coin, some for old loyalties.
+Some have come for coin.
+Some because of old loyalties.
 Others know that if the Orcs are not stopped here, the rest of the Circle will suffer for it.

 The Banners